KRYSTALM7/PYTHON-FOR-DATA-SCIENCE/README.md

 The Python for Data Science Library is licensed under the MIT License.
 See the LICENSE file for more information.

 Contact
-For any questions or inquiries about the Python for Data Science Library, please contact us at [email address].
+For any questions or inquiries about the Python for Data Science Library, please contact me at sujankumar7702@gmail.com.